seatable/seatable-developer-docs/docs/scripts/python/objects/rows.md

 !!! question "Get row"

-    Get a row of a table by its row ID..
+    Gets one row of a table by its row ID.

     ``` python
     base.get_row(table_name, row_id)